-Sixteen percent of all high school and 5.3% of all middle school students have used electronic cigarettes in the past 30 days.
-A recent study reported that over 30% of all youth surveyed believed e-cigarettes to be less harmful than traditional cigarettes.7 This and other research suggests that lack of knowledge or misconceptions could promote electronic cigarette use.7,8 Although there are adolescent dual users, who use cigarettes and e-cigarettes, they are approximately half as prevalent as e-cigarettes users alone.6 This might indicate that e-cigarettes are more attractive to non-smokers.
+20.8% percent of all high school and 4.9% of all middle school students have used electronic cigarettes in the past 30 days.
+Among high school students, e-cigarette usage increased 78% from 2017 to 2018.20 A recent study reported that over 30% of all youth surveyed believed e-cigarettes to be less harmful than traditional cigarettes.7 This and other research suggests that lack of knowledge or misconceptions could promote electronic cigarette use.7,8 Although there are adolescent dual users, who use cigarettes and e-cigarettes, they are approximately half as prevalent as e-cigarettes users alone.6 This might indicate that e-cigarettes are more attractive to non-smokers.
 Several reasons for initiating e-cigarette use have also been shown to predict continued usage including: 7

 - Lower cost

 - Exclusion from most smoke-free policies